mui/mui-x/packages/x-codemod/README.md

  </LocalizationProvider>
 ```

-You can find more details about this breaking change in [the migration guide](https://next.mui.com/x/migration/migration-pickers-v5/#rename-the-locale-prop-on-localizationprovider).
+You can find more details about Date and Time breaking changes in [the migration guide](https://next.mui.com/x/migration/migration-pickers-v5/).

 ### Data grid codemods

-#### 🚀 `preset-safe` for data grid
+#### `preset-safe` for data grid

 The `preset-safe` codemods for data grid.